The Extractionist (Paperback)

 About the Author

-Kimberly Unger is the accliamed author of the virtual reality science-fiction thriller Nucleation.
+Kimberly Unger is the acclaimed author of the virtual reality science-fiction thriller Nucleation and the 2023 Phillip K. Dick Award-winner The Extractionist.
 Unger made her first videogame back when the 80-column card was the new hot thing, and followed that up with degrees in English/Writing from UC Davis and Illustration from the Art Center College of Design.
 Nowadays she produces virtual reality narrative-games, lectures on the intersection of art and code for UCSC's master's program, and writes science fiction about how all these app-driven superpowers are going to change the human race.
 (Tl;dr - Unger writes about fast robots, big explosions, and space things.)
 Kimberly Unger lives in the San Francisco Bay Area, where she works in the future of VR on the Oculus platform.